 PROS: It has a low glycaemic index similar to Agave Syrup and it a natural source.

 CONS: It is very expensive and not a good option if you are trying to avoid fructose.
 It isn’t much different to regular sugar in energy.

 Here is a very handy little table we put together with everything you need to know about SUGAR.

 What is glucose, sucrose and fructose?

 Sugars are made up of smaller particles or smaller sugars.
-The simplest form in a monosaccharide which are glucose, fructose, galactose, ribose and xylose.
+The simplest form is a monosaccharide which are glucose, fructose, galactose, ribose and xylose.
 These simple monosaccharides combine to form disaccharides such as sucrose (table sugar) or lactose (milk sugar).
-Each of these types of sugars behave differently in the body and often differently in different people’s bodies.
+Each of these types of sugars behaves differently in the body and often differently in different people’s bodies.

 Get access to over 4,000 recipes on the 28 Day Weight Loss Challenge

 The 28 Day Weight Loss Challenge has been designed to help busy mums create a healthy lifestyle.